 - Many internet providers are offering free/reduced cost internet for college students.

-- USM Food Pantry is still available on campus by appointments.
+- Campus Food Pantry is available to you with open hours and appointments.

 To be considered eligible, the student must:

 - Be currently enrolled.

 - Be in good standing.

 - Demonstrate financial hardship due to an emergency situation, or for unanticipated and compelling circumstances that jeopardize the student’s ability to successfully continue in school.

 - Consider and utilize other sources of funding as appropriate, such as recommended student loans, unless not available in a sufficiently timely manner.